 The state budget is also clouded in a lack of transparency.
-When Governor Justice released his state budget last week it did not contain the “six-year financial plan” or budget forecast that shows the state’s projected spending and revenues over the next four years.
-This may sound like a wonky fiscal policy instrument, but the six-year plan is crucial to understanding the fiscal health of the state and whether there will be a structural deficit in the future when spending outpaces revenue collections.
+When Governor Justice released his state budget last week, it did not contain the “six-year financial plan” or budget forecast that shows the state’s projected spending and revenues over the next four years.
+This may sound like a wonky fiscal policy instrument, but the six-year plan is crucial to understanding the fiscal health of the state and determining whether there will be a structural deficit in the future when spending outpaces revenue collections.

-In the Governor’s State of the State address, he proposed eliminating the income tax – which comprises about 41% of the state’s general revenue fund budget of $4.6 billion and is one of the few taxes in the state that is based on the ability to pay.
-While Gov. Justice did propose raising some taxes, it appears that none of the proposals could yield anything close to the $2 billion in income taxes that state is expected to collect next year.
+In the Governor’s State of the State address, he proposed eliminating the income tax, which comprises about 41% of the state’s general revenue fund budget of $4.6 billion and is one of the few taxes in the state that is based on the ability to pay.
+While Gov. Justice did propose raising some taxes, it appears that none of the proposals could yield anything close to the $2 billion in income taxes that the state is expected to collect next year.
 The Governor also proposed a “flat budget” and uses one-time budget maneuvers of over $300 million, including the use of Medicaid reserves, to balance the state’s $5 billion base budget.

-The Senate also passed sweeping legislation (SB 272) to make it easier for employers to classify workers as independent contractors, what is often called a “take it, or leave it, contract.”
+The Senate also passed sweeping legislation (SB 272) to make it easier for employers to classify workers as independent contractors, what is often called a “take it or leave it contract.”
 If enacted, it would ensure more workers don’t have access to health and pension benefits, health and safety protections, and make it impossible for workers to unionize since they would be independent contractors.
-A similar bill also passed out of the house judiciary committee.
+A similar bill also passed out of the House Judiciary Committee.

 In regard to energy and environmental policy, the senate has introduced legislation (SB 32) to reduce property taxes paid by the oil and gas industry by over $50 million per year, as we discussed last year.
-Another priority for the legislature and governor is to eliminate the business personal property tax on machinery and equipment, which would be another large tax cut for the capital intensive fossil fuel industry.
+Another priority for the legislature and governor is to eliminate the business personal property tax on machinery and equipment, which would be another large tax cut for the capital-intensive fossil fuel industry.